This content is preliminary and subject to change

 Power to both Grove headers is gated by pin XU, which must be set HIGH to power Grove peripherals.
 Alternatively, solder bridge W2 on the board to force Grove power on.

 One header, marked J9, is intended for Grove Analog and/or Grove Digital peripherals: its A0/D0 (yellow) and A1/D1 (white) lines are connected, respectively, to the imp006’s pins N and XN.

-The other header, J6, can be used to drive a variety of Grove-compatible devices which operate over I²C or UART.
+The other header, J6, can be used to drive a variety of Grove-compatible devices which operate over I²C.
 When configured for I²C, devices are accessed using the imp006’s hardware.i2cTU bus.
 The yellow wire provides the clock line; the white wire the data line.
 Only 3V3 I²C devices are supported.

 The imp006 Breakout Board provides an optional header pins to allow you to install a mikroBUS connector.
 Such a connector allows you to fit Click boards (not included) from MikroElectronica.
 Click is an ecosystem of available modules which can be used to add a wide variety of peripherals.